rayyyy122/Grade-Manager/README.md

 ## user story

-As a user, I want to be able to add a course to my lists of courses
+As a user, I want to be able to add a course and its grade to my semester.

-As a user, I want to be able to delete a course from my lists of courses
+As a user, I want to be able to delete a course from my semester.

-As a user, I want to be able to create a list of courses with name
+As a user, I want to be able to create multiple semesters with their names.

-As a user, I want to be able to delete a list of courses with name
+As a user, I want to be able to seek for one of my semesters and delete it.

-As a user, I want to be able to view a lists of grades and total GPA and corresponding lists of courses in a course list
+As a user, I want to be able to view grades of courses and total GPA in each semester.

-As a user, I want to be able to compare two lists of course
+As a user, I want to be able to choose two semester and compare the grades in them.

-As a user, I want to be able to save my account to file
+As a user, I want to be able to save my account to file.

-As a user, I want to be able to load my account from file
+As a user, I want to be able to load my account from file.